 - Climate change policies and actions: the platform would facilitate the integration of diverse knowledge systems, practices and innovations in designing and implementing international and national actions, programmes and policies in a manner that respects and promotes the rights and interests of local communities and indigenous peoples.
 The platform also facilitates the undertaking of stronger and more ambitious climate action by indigenous peoples and local communities that could contribute to the achievement of the nationally determined contribution of the Parties concerned.

-- Negotiations on further operationalization of the platform will be continued at COP 24, including the establishment of a facilitative working group, which would not be a negotiating body under the Convention, and the development of a workplan for the full implementation of the functions, with balanced representation of local communities and indigenous peoples and Parties
+Consideration of the further operationalization of the platform will continue at COP 24, including the establishment of a facilitative working group, which would not be a negotiating body under the Convention, and the modalities for the development of a workplan for the full implementation of the functions, with balanced representation of local communities and indigenous peoples and Parties.
+The SBSTA is mandated to conclude by making recommendations to COP 24.